 Few things top watching Fourth of July fireworks from the water.
 A Sunset and Fireworks Cruise with King Fisher Fleet is a perennial favorite and fills up fast, so don't wait to reserve your spot.

-However you choose to spend the day, Punta Gorda/Englewood Beach puts on a real celebration.
-Welcome to the party.
+However you choose to spend the day, Punta Gorda/Englewood Beach puts on a real celebration all are welcome to attend.

 Fourth of July Events FAQs